seailz/blog/posts/Dawnstone.md

 use it for your own freelancing needs, it'll be available soon at [Candor Studios's website](https://candorstudios.net) (it is the website!).
 For updates, join [Candor's Discord server](https://discord.gg/fpKQS4dq7u) where an announcement will be made when it goes live.
 I'm excited to see the impact this has on the industry as a whole, and I'm proud to have been a part of it!

+**Update, 16th March 2025:** A few days ago, Candor Studios completed their initial launch of Candor Hub.
+The launch was an amazing success, with 100+ signups in the first few days.
+Although there were a couple bugs, as there would be with any launch, we had no major problems as most of these were tracked down in the comphrensive testing phase of Project Dawnstone.
+To check out Candor Hub now, head to [Candor Studios's website](https://candorstudios.net).

 If you'd like to contact me about this project or any other work, feel free to reach out to me on [my contact page](https://slz.lol/contact).

 If you're interested in the technical details of the project, I've written a blog post about the complex technologies used to implement it [here](https://slz.lol/blog/candorstudios-dawnstone-tech).